Affiliate links on Android Authority may earn us a commission. Learn more.

 - The Channel Store is where you go to find apps, since Roku refers to everything as “channels” regardless of whether it involves video, audio, or gaming.
 Confusion aside, the Store hosts over 4,000 titles, covering most major services and many niche options.

 - Voice search is deeply integrated into the platform, using the Roku app or compatible remotes.
-Critically you’ll see multiple options for watching items in results, including subscription and rental services.
+Critically you’ll see multiple options for watching items in results, including subscriptions, purchases, and rentals.

 - In the US, UK, Canada, and Mexico, The Roku Channel offers a mix of live and on-demand programming, most of it free but ad-supported.
 In some cases you may be able to subscribe to outside services (like Showtime or Shudder) through the Channel, which are then centrally billed to your Roku account.